Everything you need to know about truffles

 We have teamed up with Alpine Truffles to create a wine to drink specifically with truffles.
 We’ve taken the intense aromas of the truffle and paired it with a Nebbiolo – the tannins and acidity of the wine pair well with the sweet, earthy truffle.
-In the kitchen truffles are known as the black diamond, so you can find this 2019 Nebbiolo under the label Black Diamond Wines, available at our Cellar Door and on our website here.
+In the kitchen truffles are known as the black diamond, so you can find this Nebbiolo under the label Black Diamond Wines, also available at our Bright Cellar Door.

 If you are looking for a white wine, truffle works well with Friulano.
-Try our Billy Button Silver Xenica Friulano.
+Try our Billy Button Silver Xenica Friulano or Silver Xenica Pecorino.

 “Billy Button were the first in Bright to bring on our truffles and each year we do more with the team… stocking their cellar door with fresh Victorian truffle, creating wine and truffle pairings.
 Stay tuned for the Black Diamond white wine we are creating!” says Taola.